oliviawestmacottssw/SSW.Rules.Content/rules/do-you-continuously-deploy-/rule.md

-At minimum teams needs to ensure that (a) All changes are sanitized by an automated continuous deployment pipeline (b) changes at end of each sprint​ are deployed to production.
+At minimum teams needs to ensure that (a) All changes are sanitized by an automated continuous deployment pipeline (b) changes at end of each sprint are deployed to production.